Caribu/react-native-tour/README.md

 ];
 ```

 Each step you make needs a unique name.
 Then it has a few properties on it.
-You can set a delay before the step shows.
-This is needed in the case of a route transition happening.
-Otherwise our step position will render off screen.

-You can also run something before the step.
+You can run something before the step.
 In the case of our share one, this will go to the screen that has that thing on it first, before rendering.

 How your step component looks is up to you.
 This is the actual component rendered next to the circle.